 The opening track, “Chicago Boy,” sets the ultimate mood of the album.
 Lennox recounts meeting an attractive man at CVS who catches her eye.
 She doesn’t want to come off as thirsty but she knows exactly what she wants.
 Before ending the track, Lennox tells all the fellas it’s time to leave so she can have a word with her ladies.
 She further warns that “it’s about to get so fucking freaky.”

 Lennox effortlessly glides into “BMO,” a nostalgic-feeling bop that shares similar production elements as “I Just Can’t” by Faith Evans.
-From the first second, listeners can’t help but to be transported to a familiar space off the sample alone.
-Lennox’s rich vocals and suggestive imagery helps make a perfect addition to a summer playlist.
+From the first second, listeners can’t help but be transported to a familiar space off the sample alone.
+Lennox’s rich vocals and suggestive imagery help make a perfect addition to a summer playlist.

 Sometimes, the best moments in a relationship is when both you and your boo thang get innovative and creative due to lack of funds.
 On “Broke,” which features her labelmate J.I.D, the two express making the most of their financial situations together.
 Although money is low, it doesn’t stop them from holding each other down and keeping love first.
 J.I.D’s verse adds texture to the collaboration, switching up the cadence after every few bars and lending his raspy singing voice to the track.

 Things get a bit heavy on “Up Late,” which is the third track Lennox shared before the album’s release date.
-With Masego on the saxophone, this sexy and sultry groove will have you hitting up whoever your joint is for an encounter in the afterhours.
+With Masego on the saxophone, this sexy and sultry groove will have you hitting up whoever your joint is for an encounter in the after-hours.
 The flirty, yet light production balances the realer than life lyrics, exuding a yearning that can only be met physically.

 “New Apartment” is the continuation of “Cold Outside” from Lennox’s Pho EP.
 There’s no need to creep into the bedroom because she has a place to call her own.
 The content and delight of what it feels like to finally live alone is covered in each line.